Dav1dch/myGit/readme.txt

 Git is a version controle system.
-Git is free software.
+Git is free software distributed under the GPL.
-This is my first txt